scutzetao/DLfeature_PlaceRecog_icra2017/README.md

 ## Steps:
 - The currently released dataset version can be downloaded [here](https://www.dropbox.com/s/aklu4tz3hurycj0/SPED_900.zip?dl=0)

-- Download the "HybridNet" model from https://goo.gl/kF6nQh and copy them to the folder "HybridNet" in this repository;
+- Download the "HybridNet" model from https://goo.gl/kF6nQh and copy them to the folder "HybridNet" in this repository, or download the "AmosNet" model from https://goo.gl/6xtjwD and copy them to the folder "AmosNet";

 - You will need to update the file 'nordland.txt' using the file pathes of your images.
 Each line in this file specifies one image whose feature is to be extracted.